junkurihara/lecture-security_engineering/sample-07-09-rs/README.md

 ## How to run

 You need Rust/Cargo environment in addition to Node.js v20+ at first.
 You can serve a sample WebAuthn registration/authentication server listening on `127.0.0.1:8080` as follows.
+Note that `start.sh` builds our TypeScript library located in `../sample-07-09/` to call from the frontend along with the rust server.

 ```shell:
 % cd sample-07-09-rs